Chicago Bears: Statistics and records

 During the 2006 season, return specialist Devin Hester set several kick return records.
 He currently holds the franchise record for most return yards with 2,261.
 He had six touchdown returns, setting a record for most returns in a single season.
 In 2007, he recorded another six touchdown season from returns.
 One of the most notable of these returns came on November 12, 2006, when he returned a missed field goal for a 108-yard touchdown.
 The record tied former teammate Nathan Vasher's previous record, which was set almost a year earlier.
-Additionally, Hester set a Super Bowl record by becoming the first player to return an opening kick of a Super Bowl for a touchdown.
+Hester set a Super Bowl record as the first player to return an opening kick of a Super Bowl for a touchdown.
 On December 20, 2010, Hester set an NFL record for most touchdowns on a punt or kickoff return with his 14th career return coming against the Minnesota Vikings.
 In 2011, Hester broke the record for the most punt returns against the Carolina Panthers.

-In 2012, Charles Tillman set the record for most forced fumbles in a single game with 4 against the Tennessee Titans.
-Also against the Titans, Chicago became the first team in league history to score a touchdown pass, a touchdown run, an interception return for a touchdown, and a blocked kick/punt for a score in the same quarter.
+In 2012, Charles Tillman set the record for most forced fumbles in a single game with four against the Tennessee Titans.
+Against the Titans, Chicago became the first team in league history to score a touchdown pass, a touchdown run, an interception return for a touchdown, and a blocked kick/punt for a score in the same quarter.
 Tillman and teammate Lance Briggs became the first pair in NFL history to return an interception for a touchdown in consecutive games against the Jacksonville Jaguars and Dallas Cowboys.

 Season-by-season results

 This is a partial list of the Bears' last five completed seasons.
 For the full season-by-season franchise results, see List of Chicago Bears seasons.

-Note: The Finish, Wins, Losses, and Ties columns list regular season results and exclude any postseason play.
+Note: The finish, wins, losses, and ties columns list regular season results and exclude any postseason play.